-(21) In case of disagreement with preliminary voting results, before validation of the results by the competent bodies, candidates may apply to these bodies a request a recount of the votes.
+- (21) In case of disagreement with preliminary voting results, before validation of the results by the competent bodies, candidates may apply to these bodies a request a recount of the votes.
 A recounting may be ordered by the body entitled to validate the election results based on grounds which affected the results of voting.
 The distribution of mandates will take place in not more than 7 calendar days from the adoption of the decision on vote counting.
 The recounting is carried out by the same electoral bodies; the electoral bodies guilty of fraud are replaced.
-The general procedure of recounting is approved by a decision of the Central Election Commission.

-(3) In parliamentary elections the documents mentioned in paragraph (2) shall be submitted to the Constitutional Court for confirmation of elections' results and validation of mandates for members of Parliament.
+The general procedure of recounting is approved by a decision of the Central Election Commission. - (3) In parliamentary and presidential elections the documents mentioned in paragraph (2) shall be submitted to the Constitutional Court for confirmation of elections' results and validation of mandates for members of Parliament and of the mandate of the President of the Republic of Moldova.